Trivia, Wine, Happy Holiday!

 The most popular style of wine purchased for New Year celebrations is what everyone calls Champagne but most often it is actually a sparkling wine.
 It’s the best choice economically since French Champagne is most often expensive.

 You can purchase a sparkling wine that some winemakers produce by using the Méthode Champenoise which is how French Champagne is made.
-Even if the sparkling wine is made in the same way Champagne is made it is not a Champagne.
+Even if the sparkling wine is made in the same way Champagne is made it can not be labeled as Champagne.

 In order for the wine to be labeled Champagne the grapes must be grown in the Champagne region in France and must be made/produced also in the region of Champagne.